 Sometimes parents/carers wish to contact the Governing Body directly.The Governing Body can be contacted via the Clerk to the Governors c/o Reception Office, Hendon School.
-Email: email@example.com
+Alternatively, email the Headteacher's PA Email: email@example.com

 Chair of Governing Body

-Ex officio member of Admissions, Curriculum, Finance & General Purposes and Student Welfare Committees
+Member of Chairs’, Curriculum, Finance & General Purposes, Head Teacher's Performance, Staffing and Student Welfare Committees

-Member of Curriculum, Finance & General Purposes and Student Welfare Committees.
+Member of Audit and Finance & General Purposes Committees

 Ex Officio Member of Admissions, Chairs’, Curriculum,Finance & General Purposes, Staffing and Student Welfare Committees